imhicihu/Digitalizacion-workflow/Checklist.md

 	* Exposure compensation (`off` along the process)
 	* Zoom (`off` along the process)
 * if compact, choose fast shutterspeed (1/60th of a second or higher) to avoid _blur_.
-* avoid reflection (between the covering glass and the camera).
+* avoid glare (between the covering glass and the camera).
 * do not attach any [UV filter](https://improvephotography.com/2278/12-photography-myths-every-photographer-should-know/) attached to your camera.
-* choose `color` as default to capture the pages.
+* choose `color` as default to capture the book/pages.
 * choose `RAW` file type as default format to capture
 * ![raw_setting.jpg](https://bitbucket.org/repo/5qA7gpA/images/93963878-raw_setting.jpg)
 * Choose the best light hours of the day: _morning_.
-But that depends the longitude/latitude of your "darkroom".
+But that variable depends the longitude/latitude of your "darkroom".
 The same insight goes according if you are in summer or winter
 * Avoid cloudy, foggy, stormy days.
 * Measure room's [lux](https://itunes.apple.com/es/app/light-meter-lux-measurement-tool/id642285909?mt=8)
 * Avoid artificial light (most of times).
 But if no choice, choose those that do not generate _saturated_ images, indeed choose those LED models that are energy-efficient.
 [90 cd](https://en.wikipedia.org/wiki/Candela) is a desirable condition.
 The lighting should cause minimal glare across all the capture's process